‘I Believe I Can’: The Importance of Self-Discipline, Habit, and Perseverance

 Never Giving in to External Pressure

-No one knew that Wenda and Sergie’s separation would last 18 years.
-Living alone as a woman without her husband by her side in ancient China would mean that they would have to suffer more.
+Wenda and Sergie could not imagine that their separation would last 18 years.
+Living alone as a woman without her husband by her side in ancient China would mean she would have to suffer more.

 One type of suffering would be the lack of food and the pain of being separated from a loved one.
-During the 18 years, Wenda would live off of wild vegetables but even having so little, she would still share her home and food with other beggars.
+During the 18 years, Wenda lived off wild vegetables yet even having so little herself, she would still share her home and food with other beggars.

-One day Wenda’s father came looking for her, hoping she would go back home with him and forget about Sergie by choosing another husband so she can live a better life.
-However, Wenda refused, saying that she had promised her husband to be loyal and will wait for his return.
+One day Wenda’s father came looking for her, hoping she would return home with him and forget about Sergie and would choose another husband so she could live a better life.
+However, Wenda refused to go, saying that she had promised her husband to be loyal and would wait for his return.

-There were also other experiences where a man would offer her to be his concubine if she had slept with him, while another who would attempt to molest her.
+Other men also came to her.
+One said she could be his concubine if she slept with him, while another tried to molest her.
 Still, Wenda managed to avoid these problems and maintained being a noble and virtuous woman.

-Meanwhile, Sergie did his best to carry on his mission for what he set out to do.
+Meanwhile, Sergie did his best to carry out his mission as a soldier.
 He never attempted to meet other women and always stayed faithful.
 As a soldier, he also never gave in.
-Eventually, he worked his way up, became a general and when he returned he was awarded the title of Duke for his outstanding military merit.
+Eventually, he worked his way up, became a general and when he returned, he was awarded the title of Duke for his outstanding military merit.

 At the end of the story, Sergie “Rengui” and Wenda “Baochuan” reunited and lived happily thereafter.

-It is thus a lesson of perseverance, and faith that also tests the spirit of how sure-footed one truly is.
+This tale is a lesson of perseverance, and faith that also tests the spirit of how sure-footed one truly is.
 It is about sticking to the plan that was initiated at the beginning and never forgetting even for a second how important the reason behind it was.
 In this way, one will lead a righteous path.

 The Magical Tool: Habits

-Like Plato once wrote, “The first and greeted victory is to conquer yourself”, and what a powerful tool it is to employ, creating a good habit of self-discipline and perseverance helps with the conquest and longevity of happiness and success.
+Plato once wrote, “The first and greeted victory is to conquer yourself”, and what a powerful tool it is to employ, creating good habits of self-discipline and perseverance help with the conquest and longevity of happiness and success.

 When a habit becomes a daily routine, like going to the gym, getting enough sleep, meditating, and cleaning, we no longer have to force ourselves to perform some conscious and often painful task.
 We simply do it.